Language selection

 Companies are able to determine the most effective way to communicate with their employees whether it be, for example, by written instruction, by equipping the locomotives with stickers or both.

-TC issued a Ministerial Order resulting in new Canadian Railway Operating Rules (CROR) relating to the securement of railway equipment, which came into effect on 15 October 2015.
-TC’s Rail Safety Inspectors have been instructed to take note of any instances where industry is unclear on the new rules.
-The RAC submitted a change to the Locomotive Inspection and Safety Rule with regards to RSC improvement and the change was approved by TC.
+TC issued a Ministerial Order resulting in new Canadian Rail Operating Rules (CROR) relating to the securement of railway equipment, which came into effect on 15 October 2015.
+TC’s Rail Safety inspectors have been instructed to take note of any instances where industry is unclear on the new rules.
+The RAC submitted a change to the Locomotive Inspection and Safety Rules with regards to RSC improvement and the change was approved by TC.

 The recommendation asked TC and industry to put in place additional physical defences to prevent runaway equipment.
 The Board acknowledges the effort that has gone into revising CROR Rule 112.
 In addition, as the new rule is sufficiently complex, any instances where a railway is unclear on the new rules will need to be addressed.
 However, despite these actions, the number of occurrences involving runaway equipment has increased in the past year (i.e., 42 occurrences in 2015 compared to 30 occurrences in 2014 and a 5-year average of 36).
 More needs to be done to ensure that the risk of runaway equipment is reduced and appropriately mitigated.

 These physical defences should not rely on air brakes due to their lack of reliability.
 As air brakes are known to leak and the rate of leakage is generally unpredictable, this defence would not be a sufficient back-up to the hand brakes.
 Until an assessment of the effectiveness of the new rules is conducted, it will not be known if they are achieving the desired outcome.
-The Board considers the response to the recommendation as being Satisfactory In Part.
+The Board considers the responses to the recommendation to be Satisfactory in Part.

 Transport Canada has put in place a significant number of measures to improve railway safety including more stringent requirements for the securement of unattended railway equipment, regulations prescribing fines for contraventions to the Railway Safety Act, and a new liability and compensation regime for federally regulated railways.